 North Country National Scenic Trail, MI

-The new owner is willing to sell a 3-acre portion of his property to the National Park Service so the trail section can be open again.
-He is unwilling to wait the 6-12 months it will take NPS to buy the property, so the Park Trust was invited to assist.
-The Park Trust will negotiate the purchase with the owner, do the environmental clearance, and survey and hold the property until NPS can buy it.
+The new owner was willing to sell a 3-acre portion of his property to the National Park Service to reopen the trail section.
+He was unable to wait the 6-12 months it takes NPS to buy the property, so the Park Trust was invited to assist.
+The Park Trust negotiated the purchase with the owner, did the environmental clearance, surveyed the property, and is holding it until NPS can buy it.

 The Trail spans eight states: MI, MN, NY, ND, OH, PA, VT, and WI.
-At almost 4,600 miles, it is the longest trail in the U.S.
+Stretching 4,800 miles, it is the longest national scenic trail in the U.S.

-Acquisition of the property would eliminate a detour along a busy country highway.
-The trail would continue through a wooded area, with a 100-yard walk on a less busy road at the south end of the property to reach the next trail segment.
-On the north end of the property, the trail would link with another section of the trail that crosses the State of Michigan land.
+Acquisition of the property eliminates a detour along a busy country highway.
+The trail continues through a wooded area, with a 100-yard walk on a less busy road at the south end of the property to reach the next trail segment.
+On the north end of the property, the trail links with another section of the trail that crosses State of Michigan land.
 Hikers would again hike the Michigan woods and fields, leaving the busy pavement behind.

 Project Years: 2021-2023